-- 2.1 The object of the Forced Landing Competition is to land the aircraft on a marked area of the runway following a simulated engine failure whilst carrying out the checks and drills as specified in these rules. - 2.2 The forced landing is to be conducted so as to conform to the procedures as outlined in the approved flight instructor manual and as briefed by the Championship Director. - 2.3 Competitors are required to fly three circuits, each with a different air judge. - 2.4 The competitor shall act as pilot in command under the supervision of the air judge. - 2.5 Normally the climb to 2500 ft will be from a right hand pattern, the descent will be to a left hand pattern and QFE altimeter setting will be used.
-These conditions will only vary if advised at the main pilots' briefing, or the pilot briefing for this event. - 2.6 The competitor shall climb the aircraft to 2500 ft and position it over the touchdown markers and heading in the direction of intended landing.
-At this point the competitor says "READY".
-The air judge initiates the forced landing by closing the throttle. - 2.7 The air judge shall make all actual radio transmissions. - 2.8 Scoring
+- 2.1 The object of the Forced Landing Competition is to land the aircraft on a marked area of the runway following a simulated engine failure whilst carrying out the checks and drills as specified in these rules. - 2.2 The forced landing is to be conducted so as to conform to the procedures as outlined in the approved flight instructor manual and as briefed by the Championship Director. - 2.3 (Deleted August 2018) - 2.4 The competitor shall control the aircraft under the supervision of the air judge who is the pilot in command. - 2.5 Normally the climb to 2500 ft will be from a right hand pattern, the descent will be to a left hand pattern and QFE altimeter setting will be used.
+These conditions will only vary if advised at the main pilots' briefing, or the pilot briefing for this event. - 2.6 The competitor shall climb the aircraft to 2500 ft and position it above or abeam the touchdown markers, heading in the direction of intended landing.
+The competitor or air judge may then initiate the forced landing by closing the throttle. - 2.7 The air judge shall make all actual radio transmissions. - 2.8 Scoring